-Begenyi Engineering has submitted 95% drawings and the 95% construction cost estimate.
+Begenyi Engineering has submitted bid documents (100% drawings) and the 95% construction cost estimate.
 The estimate is \$78,641, a slight increase from the 65% estimate of \$73,565.
 Of the total construction estimate, just under 40% is for the pole foundations.
 The ground adjacent to Jordan Creek is very wet and although the poles are only 15' tall, local experience indicates that adequate foundations are essential.